Industry Marketing

 The reporting should compare channels by stage conversion, not just top-of-funnel lead cost.
 A channel with a higher cost per lead can win if it creates better funded-loan economics.
 A cheaper channel can still be valuable if it is handled as a nurture asset and not judged like immediate Search demand.

-At sufficient volume and with the right consent and privacy controls, offline conversion imports can help bidding systems optimize toward qualified applications or funded loans instead of raw lead submissions.
-The same principle is explained in the guide to Smart Bidding strategies.
+At sufficient volume and with the right consent, platform configuration and privacy controls, offline conversion imports can help bidding systems optimize toward qualified applications or funded loans instead of raw lead submissions.
+Send only the minimum permitted data needed for matching and measurement.
+Application details, credit information, income, property data and free-text CRM notes should not be uploaded to advertising platforms.
+A funded-loan event is useful only when its definition is consistent, the reporting delay is understood and the platform permits the data use.
+The same measurement principle is explained in the guide to Smart Bidding strategies.

 SEO and local trust for mortgage lead generation